zimagi/zimagi/docs/getting_started/Get Started_Part 5 _Creating a Module.rst

 ``observations.yml`` have their own top level keys.
 For example, we currently have the module's data types organized like this::

-#in station.yml
+  # in station.yml
   data:

-​	station:
+    station:

-​		#... more info ...
+      # ... more info ...

-#in observations.yml
+  # in observations.yml
   data:

-​	observation:
+    observation:

-​		#... more info ...
+      # ... more info ...

 The module's data type architecture is decided by the module developer, and we could very easily put all of the definitions in the same file if we wanted to.
 For example, a different module could have the data types defined like this::

-#in data-model.yml (not a file in this module)
+  # in data-model.yml (not a file in this module)
   data:

-​	station:
+    station:

-​	#... more info ...
+      # ... more info ...
     observation:

-​	#... more info ...
+      # ... more info ...

 Defining data\_base objects
 ---------------------------